Estimated reading time: 7 minutes

 - Would love to know the different approaches schools will take to the admissions interview; if it would be behavioral, if they would ask logic / creative questions, etc

-We are happy to keep you anonymous, if you like.
+Happy to keep you anonymous, if you like.

 Want to contribute to MBAchic with your own MBA interview experiences?
 We’d love to have you share!
 Let’s connect here and get started.